 There are three basic types of LED tubes

 This type of installation does not have the option of direct wiring the LED to the light fixture.
 You just remove the old fluorescent tubes and install the new LED tubes.
 Ballast compatibility can vary with different LEDs and different ballasts.
-In general, electronic ballasts are compatible, but magnetic ballasts are not.
+Check the LED label for compatibility.

 Direct replacement LEDs are sometimes not compatible with the ballast in a fixture, even though the LEDs are advertised as compatible.
 When not compatible, the LED may be too dim, flicker, not turn on at all, or work for a short time until the ballast or LED tube fails.
 Check LED tube labels and reviews for compatibility issues before purchase.